-Successful completion of Module 1 is equivalent to 10 CATS-equivalent (Credit Accumulation and Transfer Scheme) points at postgraduate level.
-Successful completion of Modules 2 and 3 is equivalent to 25 CATS-equivalent points at this level for each.
-The CATS points system is recognised by all UK Higher Education institutions as a method of quantifying credit for a particular course.
+Successful completion of Module 1 is equivalent to 10 CATS (Credit Accumulation and Transfer Scheme) points at postgraduate level.
+Successful completion of Modules 2 and 3 is equivalent to 25 CATS points at this level for each.
+The CATS points system is recognised by many UK higher education institutions as a method of quantifying credit for a particular course.

-Each module can also be studied independently as a stand-alone short course, with or without academic credit.
-It is possible to successfully complete one module as a short course with academic credit and, upon successful application to the University of Oxford's Postgraduate Certificate in Nanotechnology to start in the following year, then be made exempt from needing to complete that module again.
+Each module can also be studied independently as a short course, with or without academic credit.
+It is possible to successfully complete one module (maximum) as a short course with academic credit and, upon successful application to the University of Oxford's Postgraduate Certificate in Nanotechnology to start in the following year, then apply to be made exempt from needing to complete that module again.

 In partnership with the University of Oxford's Begbroke Science Park, we have developed an interactive multimedia resource to introduce the terminology, concepts and current debates surrounding this rapidly developing science and discussing its potential applications.
 The Basics of Nanotechnology gives a brief insight into nanotechnology: the basic concepts and terminology involved; the scientific background; some potential applications; and an overview of the wider considerations.

 By the end of the Postgraduate Certificate students will be expected to: